 Timeless classics made from recycled PET bottles

-The H&M Fall 2019 Conscious Collection launches in September and will feature cozy yet sophisticated pieces made from more sustainably sourced materials.
+The H&M Fall 2019 Conscious Collection launches in September and will feature cosy, yet sophisticated, pieces made from more sustainably sourced materials.
 But did you know that H&M’s commitment to sustainability goes way beyond the Conscious Collections?
 We’ve interviewed our Global Sustainability Manager, Pascal Brun.

 The Fall 2019 Conscious Collection is here, with beautiful, long-lasting pieces made from recycled materials or materials with a lower environmental impact, such as recycled polyester made from used PET bottles, organic cotton and TENCEL™ lyocell.
-The collection is built around timeless fall must-haves, like softly tailored check separates, animal print dresses and oversized hoodies, coming in a color palette featuring light neutrals, black and a popping orange-red.
+The collection is built around timeless autumn must-haves, like softly tailored checked separates, animal print dresses and oversized hoodies, coming in a colour palette featuring light neutrals, black and a popping orange-red.

 Besides offering an addition of sophisticated staples that bring immediate chicness to your everyday wardrobe, the Fall 2019 Conscious Collection also highlights H&M’s commitment to sustainability — including the goal of only using sustainably sourced materials by 2030.